Our mission is to help every student realize his or her dream of a college education.

 meet our foundERS

-A Los Angeles native, Avriel Epps graduated Summa Cum Laude with a B.A. from UCLA and is now a PhD candidate and Presidential Scholar at Havard University's Graduate School of Education.
+A Los Angeles native, Avriel Epps graduated Summa Cum Laude with a B.A. from UCLA and is now a PhD candidate and Presidential Scholar at Harvard University's Graduate School of Education.
 While on full academic scholarship at UCLA, she was selected to be both a Ronald E. McNair Research Scholar and Wasserman Scholar.
 At UCLA, Avriel led a digital-communication-focused research lab before working as a researcher in the Graduate School of Education and Information Studies’ lab, The CHOICES Project, which examines successful college counseling practices at American high schools.
 At Harvard, Avriel studies student identity development as it pertains to educational aspirations and the transition from K-12 to higher education, with a specific interest in teens' experiences online.
-Avriel’s research has garnered numerous awards and honors, including an invitation from the U.S. Department of Education to present her work for congress in Washington D.C..
+Avriel’s research has garnered numerous awards and honors, including an invitation from the U.S. Department of Education to present her work for congress in Washington D.C.

 An artist-educator and entrepreneur with a focus on the intersection of qualitative research methods, media, and educational equity, her work has been featured in The New York Times, The Guardian, Vogue Magazine, Huffington Post, and Vice Magazine, among others.
-Through her unique and holistic approach to college admission coaching, Avriel has helped numerous undergraduate and graduate school applicants gain admission to competitive universities such as Harvard, Cornell, UC Berkley, UCLA, Stanford, and University of Chicago Booth School of Business.
+Through her unique and holistic approach to college admission coaching, Avriel has helped numerous undergraduate and graduate school applicants gain admission to competitive universities such as Harvard, Cornell, UC Berkeley, UCLA, Stanford, and University of Chicago Booth School of Business.

 Jordan has over eight years of experience as an educator and teen mentor with a background in computational systems and mathematics and now serves as SeekU’s technical co-founder and full stack developer.
 Jordan intimately understands the college admissions process after gaining acceptance to 12 of the 13 undergraduate programs he applied to (5 of which were Ivy League universities).